mircealungu/mircea/thoughtstream.md

 Aren't our bodies miracles?

-> One thing they do is turn on autophagy.
+> One thing they do is turn on *autophagy*.
 The term is Greek for “self-eating,” and that’s exactly what happens.
 During autophagy, your cells check all their internal parts, find anything that’s old, damaged, or functioning poorly, and replace them with shiny new versions.
 The old parts are either recycled into new materials or destroyed.

 ([source](https://perfectketo.com/the-5-stages-of-fasting/))